MatiasBjorling/ZDM-Device-Mapper/README.md

 ## Introduction

 Device Mapper for Zoned based devices: ZDM for short.

-This project aims to present a traditional block device for Host Aware and Host Managed drives.
+This project aims to present a traditional block device for Host Aware and Host Managed zoned block device drives.
+ZDM presents to the drive a workload that conforms to the Host Aware intended use or Host Managed constraints.

 ## Architecture

-ZDM treats a zoned device as a collection of 1024 zones [256GiB], referred to internally as 'megazones'.
-The last megazone may be less than 1024 zones in size.
-Each megazone reserves a minimum 8 zones for meta data and over-provisioning [less than 1% of a disk].

-Device trim [aka discard] support is enabled by default.
-It is recommended to increase the over-provision ratio when discard support is disabled.
+ZDM implements a translation layer between a the tradition block interface and a zoned block device (ZBD) supporting the ZBC or ZAC command set.
+ZDM utilizes the available conventional space on a ZBD drive for storing the translation layer mapping data.
+The device configuration should include a minimum of 0.1% of the drive capacity  as conventional space, however 0.2% is currently preferred and most tested.
+The current design assumes the conventional space is located at the low LBA range of the partition or the drive.
+The preferred layout is a typical GPT partitioned drive with a large single partition [ex: parted -s /dev/sdX mkpart 1MiB -- -1].

+It is recommended that ZDM be configured to allocate 1%, the default, of the drive capacity as over provisioning used to manage the garbage collection of stale blocks.

+ZDM supports the BLKDISCARD IOCTL issued by blkdiscard().
+It is recommended that filesystems are mounted with the -o discard option.

-The initial implementation focuses on drives with same sized zones of 256MB which is 65536 4k blocks.
-In future the zone size of 256MB will be relaxed to allow any size of zone as long as they are all the same.
+The initial implementation focuses on drives with same sized zones of 256 MiB.
+In future the support for other zones sizes will be added.
-Internally all addressing is on 4k boundaries.
-Currently a 4k PAGE_SIZE is assumed.
+Internally all addressing is on 4-KiB (4k) boundaries.
+Currently a 4k PAGE_SIZE
+is assumed.
 Architectures with 8k (or other) PAGE_SIZE values have not been tested and are likely broken at the moment.

-Host Managed drives should work if the zone type at the start of the partition is Conventional, or Preferred.
+Drives of the more restrictive Host Managed device type are expected to work provided the required amount of conventional space is available.

 ## Software Requirements

-  - Current Linux Kernel (4.2) with ZDM patches
+  - Current Linux Kernel v4.1 to v.4.3 with ZDM patches
-  - Recommended: sg3utils (1.41 or later)
+  - Recommended: sg3utils (1.41 or later) or sd-tools.

 ## Caveat Emptor - Warning

-  - ZDM software is a work in progress, subject to change without notice and is provided without warranty for any particular intended purpose beyond testin and reference.
-The ZDM may become unstable, resulting in system crash or hang, including the possibiliy of data loss.
-No responsibility for lost data or system damage is assummed by the creators or distributors of ZDM software.
+  - ZDM software is a work in progress, subject to change without notice and is provided without warranty for any particular intended purpose beyond testing and reference.
+The ZDM may become unstable, resulting in system crash or hang, including the possibility of data loss.
+    No responsibility for lost data or system damage is assumed by the creators or distributors of ZDM software.
     Users explicitly assume all risk associated with running the ZDM software.

 ## Current restrictions/assumptions

-  - Zone size (256MiB).
+  - All zones are 256 MiB.
-  - 4k page / block size.
+  - 4k page or block size.
+  - Host Aware zoned block device, possibly with conventional zones.
-  - Host Aware, Conventional
+  - Host Managed zoned block device with conventional zones.
-  - Host Managed w/partition starting on a Conventional, or Preferred zone type.
-  - Currently 1 GiB of RAM per drive is recommeneded.
+  - Currently 256 MiB of RAM per drive is recommended.

 ## Userspace utilities
-  - zdm-tools: zdmadm, zdm-status, zdm-zones ...
+  - zdm-tools: zdmadm, zdm-status, zdm-zones, zdmon and others ...
   - zbc/zac tools (sd_* tools)

 ## Typical Setup